kcg295/AppSecAssignment4.1/HW4_Instructions.md

 ## Part 4: Oops, was that card yours?

-There exists a vulnerability in the REST API that allows users to GiftCards that do not belong to them.
+There exists a vulnerability in the REST API that allows users to use GiftCards that do not belong to them.
 In a file called BUG.txt, explain why this vulnerability may be occurring, and how it can be fixed.
 Your explanation should be no larger than a paragraph.